JoeyStanley/real/_posts/2017-02-26-website-version-2.md

 <img src="/images/screenshots/site_new_blog.png" alt="New site's blog" style="width: 100%; margin: 0 auto;"/>

-Another big thing I didn't like about the old layout was that the "Archive" tab didn't make sense as its own page and the label didn't really make sense.
-Instead, I moved it to a separate sidebar on the blog.
-That way it's clear that the tags and the blog work together.

 I also redesigned the blog page itself.
 First off, I didn't like that you could only see 4 at a time and that you'd have to scroll back to see older entries.
 I don't like it that way.
 I've still got the code still there, but it'll only create a second page once I've got 50 posts.
 I've got like 15 for now so I don't think it'll slow anyone down by loading this page.

 The rest of the page was completely revamped.
 To be quite honest, I googled around for great examples of blog layouts and I found [this one](http://johnhenry.ie), which I copied quite a bit of.
 I think it works well for my site.

+Another big thing I didn't like about the old layout was that the "Archive" tab didn't make sense as its own page and the label didn't really make sense.
+Instead, I moved it to a separate sidebar on the blog.
+That way it's clear that the tags and the blog work together.

-If I could change one thing, it would be the sidebar.
+If I could change one thing, it would be that sidebar though.
 Right now, if you click on a tag, it'll take you to a page where it lists all the blog posts by category.
 I don't like that separate page.
 I wanted to do something fancy like you click on a tab and a list of posts will expand down.
 Turns out I couldn't do that without Java scripting and I don't know how to do any of that.
 I also looked into just having pages for each category created on the spot, with blog exerpts instead of just the titles for that one category, but I couldn't figure out how to do that.

 ## Anything else?